-Incorrect Operations (XYZ Gas - Enter Section Description)
+⊞ Corrosion (XYZ Gas - Entire System)

-This interview will be used to determine if incorrect operation is a threat that requires additional actions on all or any portion of your distribution system piping.
+This interview will be used to determine if corrosion is a threat that requires additional actions on all or any portion of your distribution system piping.

-Clicking on "Continue" will take you to the first incomplete interview page for this threat or subthreat.
+Clicking on "Continue" will take you to the next question to be answered in the interview for this threat or subthreat.

-Clicking "Review" will display an Interview Report of the threat assessment, displaying the questions and answers provided by the user to each question and the weighting that SHRIMP's risk ranking model applies to this threat based on those answers.
+Clicking "Review" will display an Interview Report of the threat assessment, displaying the questions and answers provided by the user to each question.
 If you want to go back and change any answer in the threat assessment interview, that can be done by clicking "Review" to display the screen shown below.